afreensanaulla/Project-Documentation/README.md

 <h4>Key Features:</h4>

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • JUnit: The most widely used testing framework in Java for writing and running tests.
-Spring Boot Starter Test includes JUnit 5 by default. </p>
+- **JUnit**: The most widely used testing framework in Java for writing and running tests.
+Spring Boot Starter Test includes JUnit 5 by default.

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Mockito: A mocking framework used to create mock objects for unit testing.
-Mockito helps simulate behaviors of dependencies and ensures that tests remain isolated. </p>
+- **Mockito**: A mocking framework used to create mock objects for unit testing.
+Mockito helps simulate behaviors of dependencies and ensures that tests remain isolated.

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Spring TestContext Framework: Provides support for integration testing with Spring’s TestContext framework.
-This allows for setting up application contexts and running tests in a Spring-managed environment.</p>
+- **Spring TestContext Framework**: Provides support for integration testing with Spring’s TestContext framework.
+This allows for setting up application contexts and running tests in a Spring-managed environment.

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Spring Boot Test: Provides annotations like @SpringBootTest to set up an application context for testing, ensuring tests run in a full Spring Boot environment. </p>
+- **Spring Boot Test**: Provides annotations like `@SpringBootTest` to set up an application context for testing, ensuring tests run in a full Spring Boot environment.

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Hamcrest: A library for writing declarative assertions in tests (e.g., assertThat statements).</p>
+- **Hamcrest**: A library for writing declarative assertions in tests (e.g., `assertThat` statements).

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • JSON and XML testing: Provides support for validating JSON and XML responses in integration tests.</p>
+- **JSON and XML testing**: Provides support for validating JSON and XML responses in integration tests.

 <p><b>8) socket.io-client</b></p>